tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Around the mid-2010s, what had begun as scattered circles of likeminded people across the southern coast began to cohere into something recognisable as a scene — a multi-city network with genuine communication and mutual influence.

 The connective tissue was, unexpectedly, 1980s and 90s British indie music.
 Shoegaze became a particular focus.
-In Shanghai, 旧日秋悲 Forsaken Autumn, a veteran shoegaze act, launched Luuv Label.
+In Shanghai, Forsaken Autumn, a veteran shoegaze act, launched Luuv Label.
 In 2013, they organized the first 东亚自赏音乐节 East Asia Shoegaze Festival — a series that would become one of the most significant events in the southern scene.
 The festival brought in overseas bands, connected Chinese and Japanese shoegaze communities, and created a sense of something coherent taking shape among people who had previously thought of themselves as isolated.

 Another connective event was a touring series called "Express," organized by former City Flanker vocalist 王客观 Wang Keguan and The White Tulips.
 It functioned as a rotating platform for exchange — bands and audiences meeting across different cities.

 Nick, a member of Shanghai shoegaze outfit Soft, attended an Express show in Guangzhou, saw what Qiii Snacks was doing, and was moved by it.
 He returned to Shanghai and started his own label — 生煎唱片 SJ Records.
-Its first release was Beijing band 缺省 Default, followed by 動物園釘子戶 Zoo Nail Household, 波卡利甜 Pocari Sweet, and others.
+Its first release was Beijing band 缺省 Default, followed by 動物園釘子戶 Zoogazer, 波卡利甜 Pocari Sweet, and others.
 As SJ Records gradually developed, a capital shadow eventually appeared behind it.
 Nick found this uncomfortable and eventually departed.
 In 2019, he and Pocari Sweet guitarist 爵儿 Jueer established 信唱片 Letter Records, attempting to return to more private, personal expression.
 Both became too occupied with other work; Letter Records is currently on pause, and its releases have been delisted from overseas platforms — a loss for listeners.

 The pattern repeats itself across the scene: someone encounters something that feels right, and goes away wanting to do it themselves.
 This is how networks become ecosystems.